 Nutiva Organic, non-GMO, Premium Black Chia Seeds, 32-ounceTosnail 6.5 Oz Capacity Square Clear Plastic Dessert Tumbler Cups – 40 PackGorilla Grip Original Reversible Cutting Board (3-Piece) BPA Free, Dishwasher Safe, Juice Grooves, Larger Thicker Boards, Easy Grip Handle, Non Porous, Extra Large, Kitchen (Set of Three: Black)Cuisinart DLC-2ABC Mini Prep Plus Food Processor Brushed Chrome and Nickel

-Carefully prepare each later, mixing with fruit to provide color and top with a few fruit pieces.
+Carefully prepare each layer, mixing with fruit to provide color, and top with a few fruit pieces.
 Creating the layers is a bit time consuming, but so worth it to get such a beautiful end result.

 Evenly layer your pudding, rotating the fruit colors and then top with more fruit.

 - 1 pint Strawberries fresh, ripe

 - 2 Kiwis large

 - 1 T green tea powder Matcha, optional, for color

 - 2 T Splenda Truvia, or a few drops Stevia